 - changes in the nerves of the hands, arms, feet, and legs

-These symptoms may come on after just one or two doses and may last for years.
-It is unknown yet whether some of the symptoms and changes, especially nerve changes, are permanent.
+These symptoms may develop after just one or two doses and may continue for years.
+Doctors do not yet know if these issues are permanent.

 The risk of tendinitis and tendon rupture is greater for people who are: